yildiramdsa/sleep_apnea_classification_via_eeg_spectrograms_and_deep_learning/README.md

 | ResNet64  | 93.0    | Comparable accuracy; higher parameter count               |
 | YOLOv5    | 88.2    | Good detection but slower and more computationally heavy  |

-- **Key Finding:** YOLOv8 matches or exceeds ResNet64’s performance while reducing model size and inference time.
-- **Novelty:** Parameter-reduction strategies in four-class EEG classification have been underexplored; this study demonstrates their viability.

 ## Conclusion

 This work introduces a lightweight, high-accuracy pipeline for multi-severity sleep apnea classification using EEG spectrograms, positioning YOLOv8 as a competitive new tool in this domain.